Food Handling Safety Training – [Complete Video Kit]

 $229.00

 Do your employees need training on Food Handling Safety?
-If so then this training package is for you.
-When you are in any business that handles food for any reason, you know that they are dangers to handling food incorrectly.
+If so, then this training package is for you.
+When you are in any business that handles food for any reason, you know that there are dangers to handling food incorrectly.
 Millions of Americans will experience foodborne illnesses in the coming year.
 The key to making sure this doesn’t happen to your customers is through Food Handling Safety Training.

 This Food Handler Training Covers These Important Topics:

-- How many different foodborne illnesses are there and what are the things employees who handle food can do to prevent contamination?
+• How many different foodborne illnesses are there, and what are the things employees who handle food can do to prevent contamination?

-- What are the things that can contaminate food?
-(Bacteria, parasites, viruses, etc)
+• What are the things that can contaminate food?
+(Bacteria, parasites, viruses, etc.)

-- What are some examples of bacterial foodborne pathogens?
+• What are some examples of bacterial foodborne pathogens?
 (Salmonella, listeria, and E. Coli just to name a few of the most common causes of food contamination)

-- What are some examples of foodborne viruses? (hepatitis A and norovirus are the most common foodborne diseases)
+• What are some examples of foodborne viruses? (hepatitis A and norovirus are the most common foodborne diseases)

-- What are some examples of foodborne parasites?
-(Trichinella spiralis which is a roundworm that is found in uncooked or undercooked meats and Cryptosporidium which causes stomach pain, vomiting and other unpleasant symptoms)
+• What are some examples of foodborne parasites?
+(Trichinella spiralis, which is a roundworm that is found in uncooked or undercooked meats, and Cryptosporidium, which causes stomach pain, vomiting, and other unpleasant symptoms)

-- Do pathogens exist naturally in many types of food or are they always due to employees mishandling of food?
-(No, many do exist naturally and our bodies tend to handle them safely and without any ill effects, however, they do multiply quickly and can cause serious problems if food isn’t handled correctly and safely)
+• Do pathogens exist naturally in many types of food, or are they always due to employees’ mishandling of food?
+(No, many do exist naturally, and our bodies tend to handle them safely and without any ill effects.
+However, they do multiply quickly and can cause serious problems if food isn’t handled correctly and safely)

-- What is the “Food Danger Zone” where organisms in food can thrive and become dangerous?
-(Between 41 degrees and 135 degrees Fahrenheit is where these micro organisms can reproduce rapidly) That’s why it’s so important to keep your food out of this temperature range whether it is being stored or waiting to be cooked in order to reduce the occurrence of foodborne illness.
+• What is the “Food Danger Zone” where organisms in food can thrive and become dangerous?
+(Between 41 degrees and 135 degrees Fahrenheit is where these microorganisms can reproduce rapidly) That’s why it’s so important to keep your food out of this temperature range, whether it is being stored or waiting to be cooked, in order to reduce the occurrence of foodborne illness.
 Teaching food handlers about food protection is the cornerstone of a good training program.

 Additional Concepts in the Food Handler Training Program:

-- What steps do employees need to take before they enter a food preparation area? (properly wash your hands, avoid touching your nose, mouth, hair or skin).
+• What steps do employees need to take before they enter a food preparation area? (properly wash your hands, avoid touching your nose, mouth, hair, or skin).
 These are always necessary procedures to teach employees in any food safety program.

-- What do employees need to know about how to properly wash their hands and what does this have to do with food safety?
-(Always use hot water and soap, lather and scrub for at least 20 seconds, rinse thoroughly and dry).
+• What do employees need to know about how to properly wash their hands, and what does this have to do with food safety?
+(Always use hot water and soap, lather, and scrub for at least 20 seconds, rinse thoroughly, and dry).
 Proper personal hygiene reduces food illness.

-- What are the best practices for using disposable gloves while handling food?
+• What are the best practices for using disposable gloves while handling food?
 (Always wash hands before putting them on, throw them away when done, and never re-use gloves that have been taken off)

-- What are all of the times that a food handler should wash their hands before starting their food handling duties?
-(Before entering any food handling area, before handling anything that has been cleaned and sanitized, between each food prep task that involves different types of food, after equipment is cleaned, after you take out trash or handle dirty dishes, after break time, after using the bathroom, and after you cough or sneeze to name a few)
+• What are all of the times that a food handler should wash their hands before starting their food handling duties?
+(Before entering any food handling area, before handling anything that has been cleaned and sanitized, between each food prep task that involves different types of food, after the equipment is cleaned, after you take out the trash or handle dirty dishes, after break time, after using the bathroom, and after you cough or sneeze to name a few)

-- What is the difference between things being “clean” and being “sanitary” and how does this relate to food safety? (teaching food handlers the concept of sanitation is critical to reducing foodborne illness)
+• What is the difference between things being “clean” and being “sanitary,” and how does this relate to food safety? (teaching food handlers the concept of sanitation is critical to reducing foodborne illness)

-- How should cooked food be handled and is it different from raw food?
+• How should cooked food be handled, and is it different from raw food?

-- and much more….
+• and much more….

 Food Handling Training Video – Full-Length Preview: